Practice Desk

 - See the full track as a clear waveform, so you can visually aim at phrases and sections as needed.

-- Click and drag to set a selection, loop it, and listen repeatedly.
+- Click and drag to set a selection, loop it if desired, to listen repeatedly.

 Adjust speed and pitch independently